 The user can choose the road they are used to and the speed limitation of the road they are typing on, they type a message.

 The site will stretch the message to the exact amount of meters the user will be “driving blind” when typing the message, and show it on Google Map.

-The website combines data from different map sources which allows us to render text along roads on top of satellite imagery.
+The website combines a special algorithm and data from different map sources which allows us to render text along roads on top of satellite imagery.
 One source is used as the primary visual layer for the map, another source allows the site to use the geometry data of the roads, together with speed limits and other important data to be able to “write” on these roads.

 The font in the website is custom made for the purpose of being able to dynamically stretch.